-1.001.37 “Reserve” means an account with an independent financial institution or brokerage firm consisting of cash, qualified investments, or other secure funding method approved by the Executive Director used to satisfy periodic payments of prizes.
+1.001.38 “Reserve” means an account with an independent financial institution or brokerage firm consisting of cash, qualified investments, or other secure funding method approved by the Executive Director used to satisfy periodic payments of prizes.

-1.001.38 “Soft Count” means the physical counting of currency after it has been removed from Gaming Device.
+1.001.39 “Soft Count” means the physical counting of currency after it has been removed from Gaming Device or Kiosk.

+1.001.40 "Sports wagering services provider" means a Gaming-Related-Vendor who maintains or operates the software or hardware of a sports wagering system or facilitates sports wagering by providing a service, including data aggregation, risk management, Computerized wagering service, furnishing information, and setting of odds;

-1.001.39 “Surveillance Operator” a Gaming Employee who has been trained to operate the Authorized Gaming Operator’s surveillance equipment.
+1.001.41 “Surveillance Operator” a Gaming Employee who has been trained to operate the Authorized Gaming Operator’s surveillance equipment.
 No employee who carries out any duties that are required to be under surveillance may act as a Surveillance Operator.

-1.001.40 “Ticket” means a receipt produced by a Gaming Device evidencing the purchase and participation in a game or game option also referred to as a “gaming voucher”.
+1.001.42 "Voucher” means a printed record, or digital representation thereof, issued by a Gaming Device or Kiosk that may be used to fund a wager or may be redeemable for cash.

-1.001.41 “Vendor" means a Person who sells or leases non-gaming goods and/or services to an Authorized Gaming Operator.
+1.001.43 “Vendor" means a Person who sells or leases non-gaming goods and/or services to an Authorized Gaming Operator.

-1.001.42 “Wager” means an act of betting a sum of money on a Game of Chance.
+1.001.44 “Wager” means an act of betting a sum of money on a Gambling Game.

-1.001.43 “Winnings” means the amount due a winning Patron as a result of a legitimate Wager; “Winnings” are based on a single winning transaction on a Gambling Game or other single transaction that entitles the winning Patron to money, a prize, or other award.
+1.001.45 “Winnings” means the amount due a winning Patron as a result of a legitimate Wager; “Winnings” are based on a single winning transaction on a Gambling Game or other single transaction that entitles the winning Patron to money, a prize, or other award.